NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 HP Agilent M3/M4 portable monitor

-While the Philips MMS modules can be upgraded using extensions, it also act as a server on an Ethernet network, and can be expanded by linking to a module rack with individual modules.
+While the Philips MMS modules can be upgraded using extensions, it also has an IP address on the measurement Ethernet network, and can be expanded by linking to a module rack with individual modules.
 This way, those expensive individual modules can be easily shared.

-On the contrary, NIHON KOHDEN Life Scope TR Input Units cannot be linked using networking because the manufacturer had failed to achieve this technical capability.
-This is the reason Life Scope TR is not a digital modular monitor, and the manufacturer is using the yellow MULTI sockets as smoke screen to hide this weakness.
+On the contrary, NIHON KOHDEN Life Scope TR Input Units cannot be linked using networking because the manufacturer failed to achieve this capability, there is no way to share individual module.

 Think about the flexibility of a printer with network interface compared to one only equipped with a direct connection